 One Monday in particular, a specific student was having a hard day.
 Before lunch, he was on red.
 On Tuesday, he came into class acting particularly ornery and silly.
 Again, he was quickly on red.
 As I sent the other students off to lunch, I kept him behind to chat.
 I asked him if there was anything wrong and that I noticed his actions seemed unusual.
 He simply stated, “I am already on red, so why should I be good the rest of the week?
 I can’t get a prize anyway.”
 I hate to say it, but I wasn’t too surprised.
 That reaction was the main reason that I knew I didn’t like the traffic light system, nor did I ever use it in my classroom.

-The Benefits of Using a Fluid Behavior System
+The Benefits of Using a Fluid Behavior Management System

-What I did use in my classroom was a fluid behavior system, similar to this one:
+What I used in my classroom was a fluid behavior system like this one:

 For students with continued undesired behaviors, I would have them move themselves down on the behavior chart.
 I did not see this as a negative thing, but a chance to converse with the student.
 One day, a student demonstrated repeated undesired behaviors and was on the bottom of the chart before lunch.
 As I dropped the other students off at lunch, I held this particular student behind to have a discussion with them.
 It turns out, by simply asking what was going on, I found out that the student had lost a baseball game, had a crying baby sister who kept them up all night, and could not find their shoes in the morning, which led to a yelling parent.
 This was my opportunity not only to tell them that I understood, but for the student to know they could come to me with problems.
 I also reiterated that the student had the chance to turn their behavior around and move up from the lowest level.
 I told the student to think about how they could improve and that I believed that they could, and that I would see them after lunch.
 Needless to say, that student’s behavior improved and they were able to move up the chart that afternoon.